Welcome to the Pulse Fitness Centre

 canfitpro-PTS, B.Sc Biology with a minor in Math (c)

-I’m a third year biology student with a passion for helping students find joy in movement.
+I’m a fourth year biology student with a passion for helping students find joy in movement.
 I work to shift the focus of exercise from “how can I look?” to “what can I do?”.
 With experience in personal training and competitive sport, I incorporate tough exercise and challenging movement while keeping things FUN!

 Experience: